 If you are paid on an hourly or per diem basis, your pay period ends on the next to last Saturday before the pay day.

 Check number or Check Num, is the number of the payment to you, either by direct deposit or with a paper check.
-If you are paid by direct deposit, a "Z" will appear before the check number on your pay statement.
+If you have direct deposit, a "Z" will appear before the check number on your pay statement.
 If you receive a paper check, there will be no "Z" on your pay statement, but the check number will be printed on both your check and your statement.

-The payroll number is a three-digit number that identifies your agency.
+The Payroll number is a three-digit number that identifies your agency.

-Work unit is a number belonging to the part of your agency where you work.
 The Work Unit number indicates where you work at your agency and is used for timekeeping.

 This is your name as it appears in the Payroll Management System (PMS).
 If it is not correct, or your name has changed, you should contact your Personnel Office.